 How to Write the Wellesley College Essay 2021-2022

-For the last century and a half, Wellesley has been at the forefront of education and graduating phenomenal women.
-Wellesley women take pride in the work they’ve accomplished and are go-getters who are always thinking about ways to improve and make waves in their respective fields.
+For the last century and a half, Wellesley has been at the forefront of education, with a new class of prepared and independent women graduating annually.
+Wellesley women take pride in the work they’ve accomplished and are go-getters who are constantly thinking about ways to make waves in their respective fields.